Simple Living With Nature

 We had an amazing apple season this year, and our tree was absolutely loaded.
 It was hard to keep up with at times, and many ended up going in the compost pile.

-Some were eaten fresh of course, and the rest we were able to preserve by using several of the methods that I talk about here.
+Some were turned into Grandma’s cinnamon apple cake and the rest we were able to preserve by using several of the methods that I talk about here.

 These 12 ways to preserve apples will keep you busy during apple season, and you’ll be reaping the rewards all year long!